mwermelinger/kattis-guide/ordered.md

    Detect if a sequence is in ascending order, descending order or neither.

 1. [Cetiri](https://open.kattis.com/problems/cetiri) (7 LOC):
-   Given 3 integers, find a fourth one to make an arithmetic progression.
+   Given three integers, find a fourth one to make an arithmetic progression.
    No loops needed.

 1. [Bus Numbers](https://open.kattis.com/problems/busnumbers) (18 LOC):